spqb/adabmDCApy/docs/training.md

 Important defaults:

 - `--pseudocount`: if not set, defaults to `0.1` for `edgeDCA`
+- `--lr`: ignored by `edgeDCA`
 - `--target`: Pearson threshold on two-site statistics, default `0.95`
 - `--nsweeps`: Monte Carlo sweeps between edge activations, default `10`

+For `edgeDCA`, the pseudocount acts as an effective learning rate for edge activation: the closer the pseudocount is to `1`, the smaller the effective learning rate is.
+Some datasets can require much stronger regularization, with `--pseudocount` values up to `0.95`.
+The explicit learning-rate parameter `--lr` is not used by `edgeDCA`.

 Example: